getAlby/hub/README.md

 ✅ `pay_invoice`
 - ⚠️ amount not supported (for amountless invoices)
+- ⚠️ PAYMENT_FAILED error code not supported

 ✅ `pay_keysend`
+- ⚠️ PAYMENT_FAILED error code not supported

 ✅ `make_invoice`

 ✅ `lookup_invoice`
+- ⚠️ NOT_FOUND error code not supported

 ✅ `list_transactions`
 - ⚠️ from and until in request not supported